 WordPress 5.8 is the second of four major updates planned for WordPress in 2021.
-We took a look ahead of the release at the beta of the new WordPress version, which was officially released on 20 July 2021 under the name "Tatum".
+We took a look ahead of the release at the beta of the new WordPress version, which was officially released on July 20, 2021 under the name "Tatum".
 What can you expect in WordPress 5.8?
-What should you be prepared for?
-And what about the long-awaited full site editing?
+What should you look out for?
+And what about the long-awaited Full Site Editing?
 An overview.

 Blocks as widgets

 One of the biggest and most visible changes in WordPress 5.8 will be the ability to use blocks from Gutenberg instead of widgets in, for example, the sidebar or footer.
 With this, WordPress follows the long-term plan to allow users to build their entire WordPress website – not just articles or pages – with blocks (full site editing).

 If you click on the "Widgets" area in WordPress 5.8, you'll now see a view that's more reminiscent of the Gutenberg editor when writing a new blog post.
 A dropdown menu allows you to select the individual widget areas of your WordPress themes blog.
 The sidebar, for example, or the footer or header.

 There you can insert blocks and edit how you want them to be displayed on your site.
 This includes being able to individually activate or deactivate the WordPress Dark Mode, which was added in WP 5.6, per widget block.
 All previous or classic WordPress widgets should continue to function normally.

 By the way, there's also an official WordPress plugin for the widget area that reverses this very serious change.
 Classic Widgets ensures that you see the familiar widget view again.
 It's supposed to be supported until at least 2022.
 We already know this from the Classic Editor, which displays the editor in the familiar view even with Gutenberg and should help to appease the Gutenberg opponents in the WordPress universe.